Unmind logo

 But if we experience stress constantly without time for recovery, or if we don’t have proper coping mechanisms, stress can become chronic.
 It’s chronic stress that can lead to burnout.

-Train managers.
 Managers need to be equipped to prevent burnout in their teams.
-Training can help them learn how to have important conversations, how to manage team workload and how to notice when someone is at risk of burnout.
+Training can help them learn how to have important conversations, manage team workload, and notice when someone is at risk of burnout.

-Gather anonymous feedback.
 You can’t manage what you can’t measure.
-Collect anonymous employee feedback so you can see how you’re doing as an organisation and where you need to focus your efforts – you might find some teams or areas of the organisation are more at risk of burnout than others.
+Collect anonymous employee feedback so you can see how you’re doing as an organization and where you need to focus your efforts – you might find some teams or areas of the organization are more at risk of burnout than others.